LevinRoman/MMORT/README.md

 ## Project structure
 * `mmort`: Main directory with the scripts
   * `optimization_tools.py`: script for fluence map u optimization
-  * `experiments.py`: main script for running the multi-modality optimization
+  * `experiments.py`: main script for running the multi-modality optimization to find the optimal fractionation schedule as well as fluence maps for each radiation modality

 ## License